-When we first began homeschooling, I wanted to mark the first day of school in special ways that Ben would be able to recollect in his adult years, also.
-And so, from the first day of preschool until now — his second year of high school — we have had a few traditions.
+When we first began homeschooling, I wanted to mark the first day of homeschool in special ways that Ben would be able to recollect in his adult years.
+And so, from the first day of preschool until now — his second year of high school — we have had a few traditions for the first day back to homeschool.
 If you’re looking for a way to commemorate this precious time, maybe some of these will work for you, too.

 Have a Special Breakfast

 We always go out for breakfast on the first day of school (to IHOP), but even if going out for breakfast won’t work for you, you can make breakfast special.
 Even something as silly as serving ice cream sundaes would be something your kids will always remember.

 I have a confession to make — we don’t actually homeschool on the first day of school.
 Well, not with books anyway.
 But we do nearly always take a field trip.
 And whenever possible, we invite friends along.

 Surprise Your Kids with a New Set of School Supplies